cambo/Ark-User-Guide/HowtouseARKDesktopApplication.md

 *Q: Does my wallet need to be open and running for my vote to count and collect payout?*

-**A: No your Ark Client does not need to be running.
+**A: No, your ArkClient does not need to be running.
 Simply vote for your delegate and your vote counts.**

 *Q: Will timestamping my file make it viewable to others that explore the blockchain?*